VeronicaMagnus1909/Coursera-lectuter-/README.md

 ### Course 1:
 "From Machine learning to Deep learning.
 How did scientist mimic human brain in machines???
 We have Neural Network."
 ![image](https://github.com/user-attachments/assets/4ba36207-04d5-45cb-a446-1ac36f51aca8)
+### Course 2: Convolutional Neural Network
+* But the course expired before I got the certificate.